 In order for the MPOs to be eligible for federal planning funds, to accomplish the work elements in their UPWP, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) must first approve (pdf 244 kb) the MPOs' UPWP.

-Transportation Improvement Program (TIP) Amendments are reviewed monthly for fiscal constraint by WSDOT’s Strategic Planning and Programming Division, Highways and Local Programs Division, and Public Transportation Division.
+Transportation Improvement Program (TIP) Amendments are reviewed monthly for fiscal constraint by WSDOT’s Strategic Planning and Programming Division, Local Programs Division, and Public Transportation Division.
 They are then approved by the Secretary of Transportation for inclusion into the TIP.
 The projects in the Governor approved TIP (pdf 126 kb) are included in the STIP that are approved (pdf 227 kb) by the Federal Highway Administration and the Federal Transit Administration.

 In 1990, the Washington State Legislature passed the Growth Management Act (GMA) authorizing the Regional Transportation Planning Program.
 This program, contained in Part 3 of the Act (RCW 47,80), created a formal mechanism for local governments and the state to coordinate transportation planning for regional transportation facilities.
 The Act authorized the creation of Regional Transportation Planning Organizations (RTPOs).
 This transportation planning mechanism is available to all counties and cities statewide and is formed through voluntary association of local governments within a county or within geographically contiguous counties.

 In areas of the state where an MPO exists, state law requires RTPOs to be the same organization as the designated MPOs, this integrates the RTPO Program with the MPO Program in UZAs.
 The RTPO Program extends transportation planning by MPOs to rural areas currently not covered by the federal program.
 The WSDOT administers these two programs jointly, without duplication.

 The GMA requires the RTPOs to create a transportation policy board.
 The board’s primary function is to provide policy direction to the MPO/RTPO and to have representation of major transportation employers within the region.
 Once the RTPO is designated, it designates a lead-planning agency to staff the RTPO.
 The lead agency may be a regional council; a county, a city, or town agency; or a WSDOT office.